 Writing an effective resume takes time – and many iterations.

 As with most things in life, it’s possible to take shortcuts, but these tend to come back and haunt you – through lost job opportunities and rejection letters.

-The passion you have for your work, as well as your ability to deliver tangible value, should shine through in every word of your resume.
+The passion you have for your work and your ability to deliver tangible value should shine through in every word of your resume.

 My advice?
 Don’t try to wing it.

 Once you’ve learned how to write a resume, you’ll be able to sell yourself to employers every time you need a new job.

 Take my advice and beware of those painfully generic professional resume writers whose services abound these days.

 If I were one of them, I might sum up this article with a tired old adage: “you can write the perfect resume by telling, not selling.”